Appspace 8.0, released on 8th July 2020, is a major release designed to cater to the ever-evolving workplace communications needs.

 Find out more in the Browse and Navigate Appspace 8.0 Library article.

-We are also introducing the Maps module, to support floor plan maps and wayfinding for kiosk and room scheduling experiences.
+We are also introducing the Maps service, to support floor plan maps and wayfinding for kiosk and room scheduling experiences.

-The module allows users to upload floor plans and organize them into a geo network, campus network, or a building network.
-Users can then label locations of rooms and other points of interest, such as boardrooms, meeting rooms, offices, lifts, exits, and such, on the floor plan map.
+The service, available in the Locations module, allows users to upload floor plans and organize them into a geo location, campus location, or a building location.
+Users can then label the locations of rooms and other points of interest, such as boardrooms, meeting rooms, offices, lifts, exits, and such, on the floor plan map.

-In this first phase, the Maps module integrates with calendar resources, supports room metadata, and links to calendar providers such as Google G Suite and Microsoft Office 365.
-The Maps service is also designed to work with other IWMS (Integrated Workplace Management System) providers.
+In this first phase, the maps service integrates with calendar resources, supports room metadata, and links to calendar providers such as Google G Suite and Microsoft Office 365.
+The maps service is also designed to work with other IWMS (Integrated Workplace Management System) providers.

 Users keen on using this module may leverage the Appspace Schedule Board card and configure it with a floor plan map for an ideal room booking solution.
 When booking a room, users will be able to select a room from the board menu, or from an interactive map of the floor plan.

-The Maps module’s network structure ties in with the user’s network structure created under the Networks module in the console.
-Thus, the respective modules will be updated when a new network or sub-network is added to the other.
-It will be rather easy for users to then view the devices and floor plan maps associated with any network.
+The maps service’s location structure in the Locations module, ties in with the user’s location (previously known as networks) structure created under the Locations tab under the Devices module.
+Thus, the respective modules will be updated when a new location is added to the other.
+It will be rather easy for users to then view the devices and floor plan maps associated with any location.